Keep an eye on current credit management trends.

 1. Permanent layoffs of mid-level and Senior credit professionals.
 At a time when companies will be required to help customers by extending trade credit, mid and senior levels of staff being cut due to costs, leaving the extension of credit to finance teams or junior credit analysts with inadequate experience.

-My Suggestion: If you are currently facing a staff shortage and seem to be overwhelmed with several processes, wine- I mean automation- is your friend like what we offer in our PCM Pro Plans.
+My Suggestion: If you are currently facing a staff shortage and seem to be overwhelmed with several processes, wine- I mean automation- is your friend like what we offer in our automated letters and calls.

 There are many tools on the market to choose from that automate things like: